PML-UCF/pinn_wind_bearing/README.md

 ## Publications

 Over time, the following publications out of the PML-UCF research group used/referred to this repository:
+- Y. A. Yucesan and F. A. C. Viana, "Hybrid physics-informed neural networks for main bearing fatigue prognosis with visual grease inspection," Computers in Industry, 2020, under review.

 - Y. A. Yucesan and F. A. C. Viana, "A hybrid modeling for wind turbine main bearing fatigue with uncertainty in grease observations," Proceedings of the Annual Conference of the PHM Society 2020.